kylehughes/sort-state-university/README.md

 ### The Name

 I knew that "sort" and "state" had to be in the name.
 It seemed natural and funny to append "university."
+There is nothing inherently educational about this framework.

 ## Usage

 ### Create an Algorithm

-The input to an algorithm does not need to conform to `Comparable` because the answers to the comparisons are supplied by the caller.

 ```swift
 var algorithm = MergeSort(input: elements)
 ```

+The input to an algorithm does not need to conform to `Comparable` because the answers to the comparisons are supplied by the caller.

 ### Advance the Algorithm